code4romania/seismic-risc/README.md

 In order to run the project locally, you need to have [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/overview/) installed.

-You can install the above mentioned packages manually or you can use our helper commands.
+You can install the above mentioned packages manually, or you can use our helper commands.

 On `Ubuntu 18.04+` run: